 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Cystic fibrosis (also called CF) is a condition that most commonly causes frequent respiratory infections and digestive problems (such as failure to gain weight).
-Babies with CF may have trouble gaining weight and extra salt in their sweat.
+Cystic fibrosis (also called CF) is a condition that most commonly causes frequent respiratory infections and digestive problems.
+Babies with CF may have trouble gaining weight and may have extra salt in their sweat.
 They also have thick mucus which is more difficult to cough up.

 CF is an inherited (passed from parent to child) condition.
 Everyone inherits two copies of the CF gene (one from our mothers and one from our fathers).
 A gene is a set of instructions that tells our bodies how to grow and develop.
 Sometimes these genes have changes (also called mutations) that prevent them from working correctly.
 People with CF have two gene changes.
 People with one CF gene change are called “carriers.”
 Carriers do not have CF, but have a higher chance of having a child with CF.

 CF was added to Indiana’s newborn screen on October 1, 2007.
 Including CF in the newborn screen means that most children with CF will be diagnosed within the first month of life.
 Without newborn screening, most children with CF are diagnosed at an average age of 4 years.
 Children who have a positive CF newborn screen will receive treatment earlier, thereby greatly improving their quality of life.